 VIOLENT OFFENCE (All forms of Assault)

 At its heart, assault is defined as the intentional touching of another person – whether directly or indirectly (for instance, using an object) without that person’s consent.
 The more serious types of assault are assault with a weapon, assault causing bodily harm and aggravated assault.
-The police and Crown will charge someone with those more serious forms of assault if there is evidence that the person not only committed an assault (as define above) but also either used a weapon to do so, or caused injury or harm to the victim’s body.
+The police and Crown will charge someone with those more serious forms of assault if there is evidence that the person not only committed an assault (as defined above) but also either used a weapon to do so, or caused injury or harm to the victim’s body.
 The most serious form of basic assault is called “aggravated assault” and is charged where the evidence shows that there was a more serious injury including wounding, maiming, disfigurement or endangerment of life.
 Aggravated assault carries a maximum sentence of fourteen years in jail and for non-citizens can lead to automatic deportation following the sentence.

 Just because someone uses force against another person without that person’s consent does not automatically mean guilt, however.
 The most common defences to charges of assault are self-defence and consent.